 Have you ever looked around your home and wished you could change everything?
 I know I have.
-I get bored looking at the same stuff all the time, and I spend way too much time on Pinterest drooling over homes that look like they’re built straight out of my dreams.
+I get bored looking at the same stuff all the time, and I spend way too much time on Pinterest or real estate websites like Homely, drooling over homes that look like they’re built straight out of my dreams.
 My house could definitely use a home decor overhaul, but unfortunately, I’m not made of money.
 I can’t go crazy and spend a small fortune knocking down walls, replacing furniture, and swapping my kitchen counters.

 Most of us – myself included – don’t have a tonne of cash to spend on new furniture, fancy paintings or designer drapes for our homes.
 Guess what?
 That’s ok!
 There are plenty of ways to decorate on a budget and freshen up the look and feel of your space without spending a tonne of money.